gaborbozo/Notes/design-patterns/microservices/design patterns.md

 > In the context of a single domain, there is no need to specialize a service, because the underlying implementation is hidden.

 Providing cross-domain services that support failure domains and rollbacks of the entire domain **must force a blocking API call until the commit is succesful**.
-> While logically do these asynchronously, usually the caller needs a guarantee of success or an error, so the API must be synchronous and blocking.
+> While logically can do these asynchronously, usually the caller needs a guarantee of success or an error, so the API must be synchronous and blocking.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1Mzg2NzgwNywtMTM5ODM2NTg3MiwtMT
+eyJoaXN0b3J5IjpbMjA0OTc0MjY3MSwtMTM5ODM2NTg3MiwtMT
 gwNjA1NTk5MSwtMzk5ODA4NTExLC01NTg0NjYwNjMsMTk3Njk4
 NzQwNiwxNTQzMDg3ODQ5XX0=
 -->